cloudmesh-community/book/chapters/container/docker-rest.md

 #### Windows

 Install an editor such as emacs on Windows.
-YOu can use chocolatey for that, or use pycharm.
+You can use chocolatey for that, or use pycharm.
 Do not use notepad++

 ```bash